ibm-watson-iot/iot-java/samples/iotfdeviceclient/java_cli_for_historian.rst

     JsonObject orgDetail = apiClient.getOrganizationDetails();

-Refer to the Organization Configuration section of the `IBM IoT Foundation API <https://docs.internetofthings.ibmcloud.com/swagger/v0002.html>`__ for more information about the possible response and errorcodes.
+Refer to the Organization Configuration section of the `IBM IoT Foundation API <https://docs.internetofthings.ibmcloud.com/swagger/v0002.html>`__ for information about the list of query parameters, the response model and code.

 ----

 Bulk device operations
 ----------------------------------------------------

-Applications can use bulk opertions to get, add or remove devices in bulk from Internet of Things Foundation.
+Applications can use bulk operations to get, add or remove devices in bulk from Internet of Things Foundation.

 Refer to the Bulk Operations section of the `IBM IoT Foundation API <https://docs.internetofthings.ibmcloud.com/swagger/v0002.html>`__ for information about the list of query parameters, the response model and code.